 Is There a Website Where Wedding Guests Can Upload Photos Without an App?

 Yes.
-Capture provides a browser-based photo upload system that requires no app download.
-The wedding couple creates a private gallery and generates a QR code.
-Guests scan the code with their phone camera, which opens a mobile-optimized website where they can upload photos in full resolution — directly from Safari, Chrome, or any mobile browser.
+Capture provides a browser-based wedding guest photo upload flow that requires no app download.
+The couple creates a private gallery and generates a QR code.
+Guests scan the code with their phone camera, which opens a mobile-optimized upload website in Safari, Chrome, or their usual mobile browser.

 The Short Answer

 Many couples prefer a web-based solution over requiring guests to download an app.
 Capture solves this by generating a QR code that opens a mobile-optimized upload page in the guest's browser.
 No App Store visit, no account creation, no sign-up form — just scan and upload.
-The entire process takes under 10 seconds, works on every modern smartphone, and preserves original photo quality.
+The entire flow is faster than sending a single text message, works on every modern smartphone, and preserves original photo quality.

 Why Couples Want a Website, Not an App